Abhilash-Chandran/vega_embed_flutter/README.md

 ## Add your vega lite specification files

-Vega-Lite and Vega defines its visualsation in the form of json file.
+Vega-Lite and Vega defines its visualization in the form of json file.
 So for you project it would be easy to maintain all this vega-lite spec files in a folder say _vega_lite_specs_ folder.
 For example

 ```
 $Project_root\vega_lite_specs